-- Availability statuses (available, unavailable, testing) - Restrictions in the possible active power exchange (i.e., limitations compared to installed capacities or forecasted offtakes)
+- Availability statuses (available, unavailable, testing) - Restrictions in the possible active power exchange (i.e., limitations compared to installed capacities or forecasted offtakes).
+This restriction reflects a technical or operational limitation; it does not reflect whether the availability capacity will be deployed in case of market opportunities in Day-ahead or Intraday (this information is reflected in the DA/ID schedules).

-The exchanged data on outage planning will indirectly be shared with the Scheduling Agent and BRP, as explained in this chapter.
+The exchanged data on outage planning will indirectly be shared with the Scheduling Agent, BSP, and BRP, as explained in this chapter.